 Packages solve a problem for the seller, not the buyer.

 Radio stations have inventory spread across the day: morning drive, midday, afternoon drive, evenings, weekends.
-Some of that inventory is easier to sell than others.
 Morning and afternoon drive are premium.
-Midday and evenings are harder.
+Midday and evenings are harder to sell.
 A package bundles premium inventory with harder-to-sell inventory, which makes the overall buy look like a better deal and moves more of the station's total inventory.

 That's not a bad business model.
 But it means the package was designed around the station's inventory management, not around what your campaign actually needs.